-This is the 2020-21 DWQMP report for Seqwater, a registered service provider with identification (SPID) number SP507.
-Seqwater possesses raw water storage, bulk treatment and transport assets from Noosa to the Gold Coast region and across to the Somerset region.
-Seqwater has responsibility for managing 32 operational WTPs, a desalination plant, 25 dams and 47 weirs.
+This is the 2021-2022 DWQMP report for Seqwater, a registered service provider with identification (SPID) number SP507.
+Seqwater operates raw water storage, bulk treatment and transport assets from Noosa to the Gold Coast region and across to the base of the Great Dividing Range.
+Seqwater has responsibility for managing 32 operational WTPs, a desalination plant, 26 dams and 48 weirs.
 Not all of this infrastructure is related to the supply of drinking water, as some of the dams and weirs are used for irrigation schemes.
 Seqwater has nine WTPs and a desalination plant connected to the Supply System, 19 WTPs (including the offline Banksia Beach WTP) directly connected to SEQ Water Service Providers and five recreational WTPs operated solely for Seqwater's recreational sites and supporting assets.
 Only those WTPs and Supply System components operated for the supply of drinking water are included in the Seqwater DWQMP and this report.